front-commerce/developers.front-commerce.com/source/docs/reference/scripts.md

 It uses pages exposed in the `Query.sitemap` root query of the application GraphQL server to generate one sitemap per [store configured](/docs/essentials/installation.html#Configure-stores) along with a sitemap index.

-If your base url is https://example.com/, the generated sitemap index would be available at https://example.com/sitemaps/sitemap.xml.

 To run this script, you can add the following line in your application’s `package.json` `scripts` section:

 ```json